nickrakovsky/docs/docs/understanding-basics.md

 NOTE: The email that is sent to the user comes from the address noreply@datadocks.app, many organizations use an email spam filter, it is important to follow up with your user to make sure this invitation did not go into their spam folder.
 DataDocks has an excellent domain rating which means that email invites to users should not go into their spam email folder; however, it is recommended to make sure they received the invitation.
 Once they accept and create their own account, you will be notified that they have been added.
 If they have not accepted the invitation, after 10 minutes you can resend the invitation.
 If they do not receive an email after the second time please contact DataDocks.

-Continue Adding Companies and Users to those Companies
+### Continue adding Companies and Users to those Companies

 Many organizations have multiple carriers and customers that they will want to add to their DataDocks platform.
 Repeat the procedure for adding companies and users to those companies to suit your organizations specific requirements.